mdbergmann/cl-gserver/README.markdown

 We still have to returns a `cons`.
 However, the `car` of the cons is kind of irrelevant, because it's not returned to the caller.
 The `cdr` is important as it will get the new state.

 Disclaimer: this is a completely naive implementaion of a stack just using a list structure.

+Attention: `handle-call` and `handle-cast` are executed by 'mailbox' handling thread of the GServer.
+For long running tasks make sure you wrap your code into a `lparallel:future`.

 #### `call`ing and `cast`ing